Why peace talks between Ukraine and Russia are not as simple as Trump makes out

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Keith Kellog, Mr Trump’s special envoy for Ukraine and Russia, says the administration’s new goal is to stop the fighting in 100 days.
+Keith Kellogg, Mr Trump’s special envoy for Ukraine and Russia, says the administration’s new goal is to stop the fighting in 100 days.

 But details on how this will be achieved remain scant.
 Mr Trump has repeatedly claimed this is because speaking openly about his plans would undermine his negotiating position.
 His detractors, however, say this is a cover for a lack of plan.